Mário Jardel: Decline

 While the 2001–02 season was arguably the best of Jardel's career, the following 2002–03 season proved to be the beginning of the end.
 Again omitted from the Brazil national team squad, this time for the 2002 FIFA World Cup (despite his tremendous goal-scoring abilities he was rarely called up), and unfit at the start of the season, he spent the year on the injury list.

 During the Christmas break, Jardel returned to his native Fortaleza, where he injured his knee in a swimming pool fall.
 He scored only nine goals that season.
 He was granted, alongside Deco, Portuguese citizenship in February 2003.

 In August 2003, Jardel moved to English club Bolton Wanderers, with Sporting CP to receive a transfer fee up to €1.5 million based on his performances in the 2003–04 and 2004–05 seasons.
-However, Jardel failed to score a league goal for the club, though he scored three goals in the League Cup, where Bolton were eventually losing finalists.
+However, Jardel failed to score a single league goal for the club, though he scored three goals in the League Cup, where Bolton were eventually losing finalists.
 These goals came in matches against Walsall, where Jardel scored twice, and Liverpool at Anfield.
+Sam Allardyce, Bolton's head coach that season, named Jardel the worst player he had ever managed due to his lack of dedication.

 During the winter break, Jardel went on loan to Italian side Ancona, but could not convince the staff of his physical capabilities.
 Ancona supporters called him "lardel" (a pun on the Italian "lardo", meaning lard) due to him being overweight.
 Regarding his debut against Milan, an Italian journalist also said, "We stretch a veil of silence in respect of what he has been."

 In August 2004, Jardel signed a contract with Argentine club Newell's Old Boys, for which Bolton did not receive any transfer fee.

 In September 2005, Jardel signed a contract with Brazilian first-division side Goiás until 31 December 2006.

 Jardel returned to Portugal to sign for Beira Mar for the 2006–07 season, for an undisclosed fee.
 Despite arriving at the club overweight, he worked hard and trained specifically to lose weight and gain physical form and scored one goal on his debut for Beira-Mar in a 2–2 draw against Desportivo das Aves.
 In the winter transfer season, Jardel signed for the Cypriot team Anorthosis Famagusta.

 On 14 July 2007, Jardel played for Scottish Premier League club St Mirren, as a trialist in a 3–0 win over first division side Stirling Albion.